 If you have documents from several different countries, which all need to be processed at source, the situation can quickly become stressful and costly.
 Trying to get in touch with government departments and consulates and waiting around for returned emails can lead to a lot of frustration, since they’re often not the best at responding!

 Get in touch

 Vital takes the headache away by being the single point of contact for all of your requirements.

 Whether you’re legalising education awards, personal documents such as marriage or birth certificates, export or company documents, we can help.

 You can reach us by visiting our site and request a personalised quotation based on your requirements.
-You can also give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at firstname.lastname@example.org.
+You can also give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp, use our live chat system, or e-mail us at firstname.lastname@example.org.

 The process of legalisation can be relatively straightforward to extremely complicated, dependent entirely on the documents in questions and your circumstances.
 No matter how complex things get, Vital Consular has a solution.
 With a unique global network who are all specialists in their individual country’s procedures, we’re always ready to go out of the way to get that document completed for our customer.